Mokhtar Belmokhtar 'masterminded' Niger suicide bombs

 France's Defence Minister, Jean-Yves Le Drian, told BFM television that its troops had intervened at the request of Nigerien President Mahamadou Issoufou and that the situation had "stabilised".

 A French defence ministry official also told AP that the two soldiers held hostage by the militants had been freed in the assault.
-Earlier, local and military sources told the BBC that they had been killed.'First response'
+Earlier, local and military sources told the BBC that they had been killed.

 Thursday's bombing at the barracks in Agadez killed 19 people, including 18 soldiers.
 Four attackers also died while a fifth was overpowered by security forces.